Kalia2538/ComputerGaming2025/README.md

 * Cafe upgrades: Players can use their earnings to buy new appliances, decor, and kitchen tools to enhance both functionality and appearance.

 ### Expected UI
 * A semi-realistic 3D cafe environment that allows players to move around the closed space.
-The cafe environment will [] with the camera positioned above and angled downwards.
+The cafe environment will appear with the camera positioned above and angled downwards.
 * A door leads the player to the kitchen, from the counter, and vice versa.
 When the player enters the door to the kitchen, the scene will switch to a first-person POV
 * Proximity can trigger a subtle visual cue, like an outline or glow around the object, to make interactions intuitive.